FelixSchladt/Micropython-SSD1306-GFX/README.md

 ### This library requires the display driver for SSD1306

-Keep a copy of [ssd1306.py](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py) in the same directory
+Keep a copy of [ssd1306.py](https://github.com/micropython/micropython/blob/master/drivers/display/ssd1306.py) in the same directory.

 ## Display setup